NHSDigital/mavis-reporting-prototype/README.md

    mise install
    ```

-2. **Install project dependencies**:
+2. **Install project dependencies**

    This will install the project dependencies using Poetry and NPM.

    Note that the Poetry virtual environment will be created in the `.venv` directory to allow IDEs to use the correct Python interpreter.

    ```bash
    make install
    ```

-3. **Create environment file**:
+3. **Create an environment file**

    Create a `.env` file in the root of the project following the example provided in `.env.example`.

-4. **Run the application in development mode**:
+4. **Run the application in development mode**

    ```bash
    make dev
    ```

    The application will be available at `http://localhost:5000`.